-I Miss the Old, Superheroine-like Lara Croft
+I Miss the Old, Superheroine-Like Lara Croft

 Okay, back to Lara.

 A straw poll of some of my female gaming friends tells me that opinion is still divided over Lara.
 Some saw her original design as a swashbuckling adventurer version of themselves.
 Others called out her top-heaviness, tight top and micro-shorts.
-Given that the creative lead on the first Tomb Raider, Toby Gard, is a guy, it’s fair to say that Lara was dreamt up with the male audience at least somewhat in mind—the story goes that Gard was even asked to include a “nude code” in the game, something he refused to do.
+Given that the creative lead on the first Tomb Raider, Toby Gard, is a guy, it’s fair to say that Lara was dreamt up with the lad’s mag crowd at least somewhat in mind – the story goes that Gard was even asked to include a “nude code” in the game, something he refused to do.
 But it’s undeniable that she was a bona-fide icon at the peak of her popularity, whatever your take on her, ahem, assets.

 Diversion time again.
 I never warmed to Christopher Nolan’s Dark Knight trilogy.
 Those movies lacked the romance and wit of Tim Burton’s Michael Keaton-starring brace, and the sublime Animated Series.
 Nolan’s take was cynical and dour, an intentional step away from the gaudy Joel Schumacher films that followed Burton’s wonders, perhaps.
 But they never felt comfortable with how patently ridiculous the idea of a man who dresses up as a bat to punch clowns actually is.